-A co-signer's purpose is to assist someone who lacks good credit -- or any credit.
+A co-signer's purpose is to assist someone who lacks good credit — or any credit.
 Provided that the co-signer's credit is satisfactory to the lender, the individual then acts as a safeguard.
 If the borrower falls behind or defaults on the mortgage, the lender can pursue the co-signer to obtain the money, and the co-signer would be legally obligated to make the mortgage payments.